 Barbara was first introduced to the Marymount Manhattan College Dance Department in 1996 and has been a supporter ever since.
 She has previously served as a member of the Dance Advisory Board and is delighted to do so again.

-Dance Advisory Board Secretary
+Dance Advisory Board Liaison

-a graduate of Marymount Manhattan College, Class of 2012, has spent his post-collegiate years shaping and shifting the costume design field.
+Mondo Morales is a graduate of Marymount Manhattan College, Class of 2012, and has spent his post-collegiate years shaping and shifting the costume design field.
 His background in both dance and styling is apparent in his work: his costumes move effortlessly with their wearer and embody New York City’s style, merging urban fashion with contemporary dancewear.
 He has costumed for artists such as The Alvin Ailey American Dance Theater, Marymount Manhattan College, The Steps Ensemble, Jennifer Archibald, The Fosse Foundation, Hope Boykin, Earl Mosley, Sonya Tayeh, Pascal Rioult and Jeremy McQueen, among others.

 Mondo acted as The Alvin Ailey School’s Costume Coordinator/Wardrobe Supervisor from 2012-2015 and is currently on the faculty of Marymount Manhattan College as their Costume Coordinator.
 In addition, Mondo works as a photo stylist and art director, collaborating with dance artists such as Sidra Bell, Jeremy McQueen, and Christian Von Howard, and photographers such as Jaqi Medlock, Jubal Battisti and Matthew Murphy.
 In 2016, Mondo had a solo exhibit, Skinetic Moments, presented at G Lounge Chelsea and ALOFT Hotel Harlem, showcasing a series of images exploring color and paint as dancers’ apparel.